 Ultimately, the best interest of the child is what the court will pursue when determining custody.
 There can be very specific issues that arise in child custody cases such as children with special needs, moving out of state, and the alienation of a parent.

-Our Middlesex County child custody lawyers can help you navigate the process and work towards the best solution for your child.
+Our NJ child custody lawyers can help you navigate the process and work towards the best solution for your child.
 A custody and visitation plan can always be negotiated during the divorce process; however, when the parties cannot agree, the Court will appoint a neutral third party to conduct a custody evaluation to help the Judge make a decision regarding what is best for the children.

 In New Jersey, the parent that has physical custody is called the Parent of Primary Residence, meaning the child resides with that parent.
 This is not to say that parties cannot have a joint physical custody arrangement.
 Legal Custody dictates making decisions regarding the child, for example medical or educational decisions.
 Often parties share joint legal custody of the children so that both can be involved in major decision making.